-Local SEO builds long-term visibility by helping your restaurant show up in Google Maps and “near me” searches, while Ads deliver instant traffic through platforms like Google, Facebook, and Instagram.
+Local SEO for restaurants builds long-term visibility by helping your restaurant show up in Google Maps, local search results, and “near me” searches.
+Ads for restaurant promotions, on the other hand, can deliver instant traffic through Google, Facebook, and Instagram.

 But which option actually gives restaurants a better return on investment (ROI)?
 In this blog, we’ll compare Local SEO and Ads side by side — looking at costs, timelines, and results — so you can make the smartest choice for your restaurant’s growth.